blackcoffeerobotics/gazebo-ros-actor-plugin/README.md

 1. Build the package using `catkin_make`.
 2. Source `setup.bash` for the workspace containing this package.
-3. Edit the parameters in the `velocity_follow.world` file and choose the method of subscription using the "follow_mode" tag corresponding to the plugin of the actor "actor1".
+3. Edit the parameters in the `move_actor.world` file and choose the method of subscription using the `follow_mode` tag corresponding to the plugin of the actor `actor1`.
 It could be either subscribing to path or velocity commands.
 4. Launch the `sim.launch` file by running:

         roslaunch gazebo_ros_actor_plugin sim.launch